UW’s season ends in heartbreaking loss to UCLA after dramatic extra-inning duel

-OKLAHOMA CITY — There was suspense on every pitch Sunday at an over-flowing OGE Field.
-You could feel the tension in the stands, and it got more intense with each passing inning without runs.
+OKLAHOMA CITY — There was suspense on every pitch Sunday at an overflowing OGE Field.
+You could feel the tension in the stands, and it got more intense as the innings passed without a run.

 Three innings, six innings, then nine innings.